 In 1995, Bohdan Khmelnitsky statue was erected on the main street of the city - to the 400th anniversary of the hetman who was born in this region.

-During its whole history Cherkasy was destroyed and rebuilt again a lot of times.
+Throughout its history, Cherkasy was destroyed and rebuilt again several times.
 Only few buildings of the 19th century survived.

 The system of streets and squares location in the old part of the city is one of the few remaining monuments of city-building art of the 19th century in Ukraine.